 - Don’t panic.
 The symptoms — stinging, burning, breathing trouble, vomiting, confusion — are temporary.

-- Watch this video: “What to do in case of teargas“ from The Journalist Survival Guide/SKeyes Center for Media and Cultural Freedom at the Samir Kassir Foundation
+From “What to do in case of shooting nearby,” The Journalist Survival Guide / SKeyes Center for Media and Cultural Freedom at the Samir Kassir Foundation

 - Take cover immediately behind the nearest object that hides you and, even better, provides a barrier to bullets — rock, tree, concrete, etc. (Note: bullets can go through plasterboard walls and vehicles; they are better than being in the open but stay as low and small as you can.)

 - Stay under cover until 10 to 20 minutes after firing stops — and resist the temptation to peek at what’s going on